 - Examine credentials of measurement laboratories and facilities based on the measurement facilities registration system

-- Do PR activities for general consumers and reach out to potential companies and associations for encouraging them to join VCCI
+- Conduct PR activities for general consumers and reach out to potential companies and associations for encouraging them to join VCCI

-- Administer other programs for effective operations of the voluntary control
+- Administer other programs for effective operations of voluntary control